ibm-cloud-docs/Registry/ts_index.md

 Complete the following steps to change the webhook configuration to make it fail open instead of closed, and then, when at least one Container Image Security Enforcement pod is running, restore the webhook configuration so that it fails closed:

-1. Run the following command:
+1. Update `MutatingWebhookConfiguration` by running the following command:

     ```
     kubectl edit MutatingWebhookConfiguration image-admission-config